vlang/raylib/readme.md

 ## License

 The Raylib headers are licensed under their respective licenses, which is Zlib.

-Everythign else is dual-licensed under MIT and the Unlicense.
-Use whichever works best for you! :D
+Everything else is dual-licensed under MIT and the Unlicense, use whichever works best for you! :D